- Search The Registry

 Dr. John H. Lowery

-While studying to become a doctor (1883), Lowery married Elizabeth Conway (1867-1924), who preceded him in death.
-He married again in 1927 to Mary L. Brown (1907-1993).
+While studying to become a doctor, Lowery married Elizabeth Conway, who preceded him in death.
+He married again in 1927 to Mary L. Brown.
 His union with Elizabeth Conway produced three children.
 He fathered an additional child during his second marriage to Mary L. Brown.
-His Daughter Mary Lowery Munson Runge, a pharmacist, became the first Black woman president of the American Pharmacists Association.
+His Daughter Mary Lowery Munson Runge, a pharmacist, became the first black woman president of the American Pharmacists Association.

-Dr. Lowery became one of the most successful Black businessmen in Donaldsonville and Louisiana through investments in real estate, numbering some 50 pieces of property in the Donaldsonville historic district, but through his considerable success as a planter.
+Dr. Lowery became one of the most successful black businessmen in Donaldsonville and Louisiana through investments in real estate, numbering some 50 pieces of property in the Donaldsonville historic district, but through his considerable success as a planter.
 He offered full-time, year-round employment to more than 200 men and women on his sugar cane and rice plantations in Modeste, Louisiana.
 He also owned and operated a mercantile department store and ran one of the first pharmacies in Donaldsonville.
-He was also active in the insurance business serving on the Board of Directors of the People’s Industrial Life Insurance Co. in New Orleans.
-There is also evidence indicating that he and his business partners were at one point in establishing a bank in Baton Rouge, Louisiana.
+He served on the Board of Directors of the People’s Industrial Life Insurance Co. in New Orleans.
+Evidence indicates that he and his business partners were at one point in establishing a bank in Baton Rouge, Louisiana.

 He was a Republican all his life and served as a member of the State Central Committee.
 Beginning in 1884, he was a delegate to every national Republican convention in the United States and the first African American Chairman of the Louisiana State Republican Party.
 Dr. Lowery actively fought against discrimination.
 Through the actions of the State Railroad Commission (the forerunner of the Louisiana Public Service Commission), he campaigned to order equal accommodations for the races on the segregated railroads of Louisiana.